 It is reasonable that you can be seen for a hearing and hearing aid evaluation and then be fit with hearing aids by yourself.
 A patient advocate can be an asset, however.
 It can be useful if there is a family member or friend present during the fitting.
-They can see how to put the hearing aid in, learn about batteries, see how the hearing aids are cleaned, etc.
+They can see how to put the hearing aid in, learn about batteries and how to clean the hearing aids.